microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

 from nltk.sentiment.vader import SentimentIntensityAnalyzer

 # Load the filtered hotel reviews from CSV
-df = pd.read_csv('Hotel_Reviews_Filtered.csv')
+df = pd.read_csv('../../data/Hotel_Reviews_Filtered.csv')

 # You code will be added here

 # Finally remember to save the hotel reviews with new NLP data added
 print("Saving results to Hotel_Reviews_NLP.csv")
-df.to_csv(r'Hotel_Reviews_NLP.csv', index = False)
+df.to_csv(r'../../data/Hotel_Reviews_NLP.csv', index = False)
 ```

-#### Stop words
+### Removing stop words

 If you were to run Sentiment Analysis on the Negative and Positive review columns, it could take a long time.
-Tested on a powerful test laptop with fast CPU, and oodles of RAM, it took 12 - 14 minutes depending on which sentiment library was used.
+Tested on a powerful test laptop with fast CPU,it took 12 - 14 minutes depending on which sentiment library was used.
 That's a (relatively) long time, so worth investigating if that can be speeded up.

 Removing stop words, or common English words that do not change the sentiment of a sentence, is the first step.
 By removing them, the sentiment analysis should run faster, but not be less accurate (as the stop words do not affect sentiment, but they do slow down the analysis).

 The longest negative review was 395 words, but after removing the stop words, it is 195 words.

 Removing the stop words is also a fast operation, removing the stop words from 2 review columns over 515,000 rows took 3.3 seconds on the test device.
 It could take slightly more or less time for you depending on your device CPU speed, RAM, whether you have an SSD or not, and some other factors.
 The relative shortness of the operation means that if it improves the sentiment analysis time, then it is worth doing.